Everest Base Camp Trek 12 DaysEverest Base Camp Trek 12 Days

 • Expenses of the guide include meals, accommodation, flight fare, insurance, etc.

-• Meals during the trek include 11 Breakfasts, 11 Lunches, and 11 Dinners including a cup of tea/coffee in each meal.
+• Meals during the trek include 11 Breakfasts, 11 Lunches, and 11 Dinners, with tea/coffee in breakfast.

 • Accommodation during the trek is 11 nights on a sharing basis.